turingschool/career-development-curriculum-site/module_one/mod1_week3.md

 ## Due Dates & Reminders

 * Complete the [exit ticket](https://forms.gle/P1jTYeVeE4aDygS88) for today's lesson by **EOD Friday of Week 3.**
 * Reminder to complete your networking action step and be ready to provide information on it in your end of module survey.
-Take time now to set aside time to get it completed, and if you have any questions about this, please reach out to Allison on Slack @allison_reu_singer.
+Take time now to set aside time to get it completed.
-* If you'd like to get additional reports on your Pairin strengths, reach out to Allison on Slack (@allison_reu_singer).
-* Check out upcoming PD office hours and bring your questions!